prettier/prettier/commands.md

 declare var literalline: Doc;
 ```

-Specify a line break that is **always** included in the output, and doesn't trim whitespaces in the end of lines.
+Specify a line break that is **always** included in the output, and doesn't trim whitespaces at the end of lines.
 This is used for template literals.

 ### lineSuffix